-In 2012, the Bank's general expenses and depreciation were by PLN 4 million (1%) lower than in 2011.
+In 2012, the Group's general expenses and depreciation were by PLN 4 million (1%) higher than in 2011.

-In the first quarter of 2012, the Bank started a cost optimisation programme under which a number of measures were undertaken to cut down expenses, optimise the cost base and create a financial capacity to invest in the modernisation of the Bank and support its development.
+In the first quarter of 2012, the Bank started a cost optimisation programme under which a number of measures were undertaken to cut down expenses, optimise the cost base and create a financial capacity to invest in the modernization of the Bank and support its development.
 Optimisation initiatives and activities identified within the programme are to bring PLN 86 million savings a year.

-In effect of savings introduced under the programme, other expenses were reduced by 7%.
-First of all, the savings concern expenses related to advisory and consulting services, marketing, as well as postal and telecommunication services.
+Despite a negative impact of the consolidation of newly acquired companies on the costs, in effect of savings introduced under the programme, other expenses were reduced by 5%.
+First of all, expenses related to advisory and consulting services, marketing, as well as postal and telecommunication services went down.

-Depreciation costs were lower by 11% than in 2011 owing to investment savings made and a lower value of current purchases.
+Depreciation costs were lower by 10% than in 2011 owing to investment savings made and a lower value of current purchases.

 Furthermore, in connection with the cost optimisation programme, a one-off employment restructuring provision was created in the amount of PLN 13 million which materially affected the staff expense growth in 2012.
 However, in the long-time horizon, the restructuring is to reduce the remuneration expenses.
-An additional factor which attributed to the Bank's remuneration expense increase was growth of employment in the RB BL related to a transformation of franchise outlets into own branches and opening new branches.
+Additional factors which attributed to the Group's remuneration expense increase included:

+- growth of employment in the RB BL related to a transformation of franchise outlets into own branches and opening new branches; - acquisition of FLP and BNP Paribas Factor.